Counting objects with YOLO

 Estimating the number of Bees

-For our project at the university, we are preparing to collect a dataset of bees at the entrance of a beehive using the same camera connected to the Rasp-Zero.
+For our project at the university, we are preparing to collect a dataset of bees at the entrance of a beehive using the same camera connected to the Raspberry Pi.
 The images should be collected every 10 seconds.
 With the Arducam OV5647, the horizontal Field of View (FoV) is 53.5o, which means that a camera positioned at the top of a standard Hive (46 cm) will capture all of its entrance (about 47 cm).

 Dataset